publishpress/publishpress-series/readme.txt

 1. Your customized `seriestoc.php` file should still work for Series Table of Contents Pages.
 1. Rename your `series.php` file (series archive pages) to `taxonomy-series.php`  - starting with version 2.2, Organize Series integrates with the built-in taxonomy template pages that WordPress provides.
 You can also customize a particular series by creating a page titled `taxonomy-series-{series-name}.php` where 'series-name' is the name of the particular series you want a different archive page/look for.
 1. Organize Series Publisher is NO LONGER bundled with Organize Series.
 Don't worry, you can still get it, it's available on the WordPress plugin repository.
 Look for [organize series publisher](http://wordpress.org/extend/plugins/organize-series-publisher/).

+**ALSO**

+I STRONGLY recommend that you take note of any changes you may have made on the series options page for customizing the layout/look of Organize Series before upgrading.
+I try to do my best to make sure any changes get imported successfully with updates but *sometimes* things happen unexpectently and the options may get reset (which can understandably be frustration - believe me, it's happened to me a couple of times over the years!).
+What I usually do is open a tab with the options and then conduct the upgrade from another tab.
+That way if something DOES go awry, I can just copy paste from the inputs I left open in the previous tab.
+Again, I test throughly before releasing an update but I simply cannot account for every possible hosting environment out there so resets *can* and sometimes *do* happen.

 = Other Notes =
 If you customized the included `seriestoc.php` file (for Series Table of Contents Page) to fit your site theme better make sure you copy the file over to your theme directory so future upgrades of Organize Series won't overwrite your customizations.